Loss-Given-Default Modeling by Post-Last Passage Time Process: Introduction

 \section{Introduction}

+This study is novel in that we have no assumptions on types of distribution or dynamics of loss-given-default (hereafter, LGD); yet, we are able to estimate the LGD distribution density, not merely an expected value.
+Our LGD distribution is implied in the CDS (credit default swap) market.
+As \cite{gambetti2019} pointed out, general economic uncertainty has a considerable impact on company-specific LGD distribution.
+Considering this economic uncertainty is reflected in the price formation of the CDS market, a model that incorporates the market information should be of use and importance.
+Furthermore, an estimate of whole distribution density is appreciated from banks' and investors' credit risk management point of view.

-There exists a large body of literature regarding the loss-given-default distribution because the information about this distribution is important for credit risk management.
+There exists a large body of literature regarding the LGD distribution because the information about this distribution is important for credit risk management.
 One example of its use is the estimation of loan-loss reserves in the banking industry.
-The loss-given-default distribution should reflect credit market conditions as well as company-specific financial conditions.
+The LGD distribution should reflect credit market conditions as well as company-specific financial conditions.
 However, as \citet{doshi2018} and many other studies point out, it is a standard practice to assume, irrespective of company names, a constant recovery rate (approximately 40\%) of the debt upon default.
 This $60\%$ loss rate is arbitrarily determined, possibly from the empirical distribution.
-In contrast to this standard assumption, the empirical literature has documented the evidence of time-varying realized loss rates.
-Hence we cannot overemphasize the effectiveness of a model that provides the loss-given-default distribution implied in the credit market and company-specific financial conditions.
+Since the \emph{market data is usually quoted based on the predetermined constant loss rate} (60\%) for all firms, it is hard to estimate the LGD distribution by just observing the market information such as CDS spreads, default time distribution, and default probability.
+In contrast to the standard assumption of the constant loss rate, the empirical literature has documented the evidence of time-varying realized loss rates.
+Hence we cannot overemphasize the effectiveness of a model that provides the LGD distribution implied in the credit market and company-specific financial conditions.

-With minimal and standard assumptions, the model to be presented in this paper allows us to obtain the loss-given-default distribution \emph{implied} in the \emph{current} CDS market.
-This model captures the dynamics of the asset value when \emph{close to} default, while the default is treated as an unexpected event.
-The model can well describe default events observed in the real world with these features.
-In general, CDS spreads are determined by the three elements: default probability, default time, and loss given default.
-The predetermined 60\% loss rate (i.e., 40\% recovery rate) is usually assumed in CDS spread quoting.
-We develop a new method that provides a loss-given-default distribution consistent with the default probability and default time behind the quoted CDS spread.
-The market data we use are from Thomson Reuters, including default probability estimates.